 Although I love travelling around the world, sometimes all I need is a little TLC and beautiful room to call my own for a few days in the British countryside.

 If like me you need a break from your stressful and hectic London life and are looking for a place to stay for a short while, look no further than the Bel and The Dragon in Odiham.

-Packing up and heading to this cosy country inn feels like a true escape from your city life.
-Countryside all around and a cosy crackling fire in the hotel’s lounge.
+Packing up and heading to this cozy country inn feels like a true escape from your city life.
+Countryside all around and a cozy crackling fire in the hotel’s lounge.
 Seriously, what more do you need?